 Are All Financial Advisors in Durham, NC Fiduciaries?

 Not all financial advisor in Durham, NC is fiduciaries.
-The key reason lies in the fact that financial advisors can function under various regulatory frameworks and compensation structures, resulting to differentiated standards of care:
+The key reason lies in the fact that financial advisors can function under diverse regulatory frameworks and compensation structures, resulting to differentiated standards of care:

 The Prudent-Person Rule